AlfGalf/jekyllWebsite/index.md

 What do you like?
 -----------------

 I love Computer Science and Mathematics.
-I'm especially intersted in language design, operating systems, systems programming, compilers, and Unix.
+I'm especially intersted in language design, operating systems, systems programming, compilers, LLVM, and Unix.

-I have experiance with C#, Java, Swift, Python, and C. Additionally, have worked with Rust, JavaScript, HTML, CSS, C++, Ruby, PostgreSQL, Matlab.
-I've spent time developing on iOS, Android, macOS, ASP.NET, Processing, React js, node.js.
+I have experiance with C#, Java, Swift, Python, Rust, and C. Additionally, have worked with Rust, JavaScript, HTML, CSS, C++, Ruby, PostgreSQL, Matlab.
+I've spent time developing on iOS, Android, macOS, ASP.NET, Processing, ReactJS, node.js, and Typescript.

 What do you do?
 ---------------